ElectricRCAircraftGuy/glances_wiki/Glances-4-open-room.md

 * Improve the central client UI (--browser) (#1289)
 * GPU monitoring for other hardware architecture (#993, #994 and #1048)
+* Running both server and webserver at the same time #995

 # UI points